 - Someone is shot in the stomach.

-Abattoir is a movie that has one of the coolest premises I think I've witnessed in a horror film in years.
+Abattoir has one of the most original premises I think I've ever witnessed in a horror film.
 With all the brilliant ideas that the movie has at it's disposable, it just feels very poorly executed.
-The mystery at the heart of the film feels rather convoluted.
-The movie does contain some solid gore and kills as well as some pretty dark visuals.
+Being based on a comic book series, I think this would have worked better as a TV show as I believe there is much more that could be done here than the hour and a half provided.
+The mystery at the heart of the film feels convoluted.
+The positives of Abattoir are the neo-noir style, set-design and performances from Lin Shaye and Dayton Callie.

 Wednesday, October 05, 2016